Gooseldorf/MyUniversalTemplate/README.md

 This repository serves as a hub for various test assignments and freelance projects.
 Each project is organized into branches, making it easy to navigate and explore different tasks and assignments.

+Please note that this repository is continuously being improved through rework and refactoring!

 Thank you for visiting!
 Don't hesitate to reach out if you have any questions or collaboration ideas.

 [LinkedIn](https://www.linkedin.com/in/gooseldorf/)